iam-vl/server-scripts/py-prj/shortener/docs/README.md

 ## Initial planning

-Shortnr is a learning project that will produce a URL shortener.
+Shortener is a learning project that will produce a URL shortener.
 Initial requirements:

 1. Can log in with Google, can sign in/sign up with email
 2. Can keep browser sessions for 30 days since previous visit